 Side entry models are supplied with a double entry step.
-To extend the double step, pull the complete step assembly out and let it down completely.
-Unfold the bottom step from over the top step and lower it completely.
-Reverse to retract.
+To extend the double step, pull the complete step assembly out and let it down completely until the step feet come in contact with the ground.
+Then adjust the feet accordingly to provide a level step.